 Here is what the back of your design board should look like.

-Place quilt blocks or fabric swatches on your design wall and arrange as desired.
+Place quilt blocks or fabric swatches on your design wall and arrange them as desired.
 Your quilter’s design board is complete!